noorhammodi/Comp472-project/README.md

 # driver.py
 A script to test our CustomDataset class + pytorch's DataLoader() function.

+# cnnnew.py
+This is our main code that train our AI and generate the evaluation part (precision recall accuracy F1-measure and confusion matrice)

 # How to Install
 To run the main program cnnnew.py, you need the following libraries: pandas, PyTorch, scikit-image, torchvision, matplotlib and seaborn.
 If you want to test resizeImages.py and buildDatasetCSV.py, you will need these libraries: python image library (Pillow), CSV.